Life, in general, has become increasingly more comfortable and, dare I say, easily over the last century or so. Well, at least in the modern world.

 57: Don’t Attempt to Cross a Rapid, Fast Moving River or Stream

 If you come across a fast-moving stream, it is better not to try crossing it.
-You may think that you can manage the flow of the current, but there is no accurate measure of the speed.
+You may think you can manage the current flow, but there is no accurate measure of the speed.
 You can be quickly swept away by a seemingly manageable current.

 I would suggest crossing streams or rivers only if it is necessary.